osmcode/osmcode.github.io/_libosmium_manual/08_buffers.md

 Buffers exist in two different flavours, those with external memory management and those with internal memory management.
-If you already have some memory with data in it (for instance read from disk), you create a Buffer with external memory managment.
+If you already have some memory with data in it (for instance read from disk), you create a buffer with external memory managment.
 It is your job then to free the memory once the buffer isn't used any more.
 If you don't have some memory space already, you can create a Buffer object and have it manage the memory internally.
 It will dynamically